-- 1. Is licensed and operated according to the law; and - 2.
-Primarily and continuously provides or operates medical, diagnostic, therapeutic and major surgical facilities for the medical and Behavioral Health care and treatment of injured or sick people on an Inpatient basis.
-Care must be provided under the supervision of a staff of duly licensed Physicians; and - 3.
-Provides 24-hour nursing services by or under the supervision of registered nurses (RNs).
+1. Is licensed and operated according to the law; and

+2. Primarily and continuously provides or operates medical, diagnostic, therapeutic and major surgical facilities for the medical care or Behavioral Health care and treatment of injured or sick people on an Inpatient basis.
+The care must be provided under the supervision of a staff of duly licensed Physicians; and

+3. Provides 24-hour nursing services by or under the supervision of registered nurses (RNs).

-The term "Hospital" does not include long-term, chronic-care institutions or institutions (even when these are affiliated with or part of a Hospital) that are, other than incidentally:
+The term Hospital may include a long-term acute care Hospital or Rehabilitation Facility, but does not include long-term, chronic-care institutions, Skilled Nursing Facility, or institutions (even when affiliated with or a part of the Hospital) that are, other than incidentally:

 - 1. Convalescent, rest or nursing homes or facilities; or - 2.
-Facilities primarily affording custodial, educational or rehabilitory care.
+Facilities primarily affording custodial, educational or rehabilitative care.